ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

-Roger Williams&#x27; grave at Provi­
+Roger Williams&#x27; grave at Provi-­
 dence has a tree upon it which was
 planted some years ago.
 Its roots are
 said to have followed the direction of
-the back bone of the skeleton, and
+the back-bone of the skeleton, and
 thence divided into two branches,
 each one following a leg bone to the
 heel, where they both turned upward